-The days when the personal computer was the only internet-connected device at home are long gone.
-We now have smartphones (that get hacked quite often), home assistants like Alexa, smart fridges, and more.
+As you know, the days when the personal computer was the only internet-connected device at home are long gone.
+We now have smartphones (that get hacked quite often), home assistants like Alexa, smart fridges, Roombas, and more.
 Sadly, every open internet connection is an extra chance for hackers to access your home.

-Smart baby cameras, radios, and even picture frames have vulnerabilities..
-Hackers can access them if they know your IP address.
+Smart baby cameras, radios, and even picture frames have vulnerabilities.
+Hackers can exploit them if they know your IP address.
 They can use it to launch attacks and hack into your devices that guard your personal data – or to pinpoint your location in the world.

 How does a VPN protect me from hackers?

-There are two core features of a VPN that protect you from hackers:
+There are two things a VPN does to protect you from hackers:

-Encryption: a VPN is made to enable secure connections between two devices over the internet.
-Part of this is encrypting your information.
-It happens on your device before sending it to the VPN server, decrypting it there and forwarding it to its online destination.
+- Encryption: a VPN sets up a secure tunnel between two devices over the internet and encrypts your information.
+Encryption happens on your device before this data is forwarded to the VPN server.
+There, it’s decrypted again and sent to its online destination.

-IP masking: IP address is basically your home address online.
+- IP masking: Your IP address is like your zip code, but online.
 Sometimes, it can even point to your real-life address for the people who want to track you down.

-However, if you use a VPN, you connect to a VPN server before going online.
+However, when you use a VPN, you connect to a VPN server before going online.
 This means that all of your online activities are then marked by the server’s IP address, not yours.
-Your real IP is hidden.
+Your real IP stays hidden.

 Thus, the hackers can’t identify your location, can’t track down your network, and can’t crack it to access your data or mess with your IoT gadgets.

-As you see, a VPN is a great way to secure your devices and make them much harder to crack for hackers.
-But we also have some other tips on increasing your security as well.
+So, as you see, a VPN is a great way to secure your devices and make them much harder to crack for hackers.
+But we also have some other tips on increasing your online security even further.